Kubota makes a zero-turn that competes with the best zero-turns on the market. That doesn’t mean it will never have problems.

 - Reuse the filter if you can see light.
 Replace your filter with a new filter if you cannot see light, it is extremely dirty, or the filter is damaged.

 - Install the air filter.

-10. Loose Cables or Corroded Terminals, Wiring or Components on a Kubota Zero Turn
+10. Loose Cables or Corroded Terminals, Wiring, or Components

 Loose cables and corroded electrical components, wiring, and terminals can cause a zero turn not to start.

 SOLUTION: Remove any corrosion you find.
 To do this, disconnect the battery and remove the corroded components.